-PSYCHOLOGY STUDENT COLLECTIVE (PSC)
+Psychology Student Collective (PSC)

-The "Psychology Student Collective" is a student organization that provides both a social milieu and a forum for psychology students' concerns.
+The PSC is a student organization that provides both a social milieu and a forum for psychology students' concerns.
 Led by an executive committee, the Psych Collective maintains a regular channel of communication between the student body and the faculty to assure student input into educational and administrative decisions.
 There are two voting representatives who take on the responsibility of attending all departmental faculty meetings and participate in the forming and carrying out of academic policies.

-These students are elected once a year at Psychology Collective meetings in the spring semester.
+These students are elected once a year at Psychology Collective meetings in the spring.